 And this “realism” we seek?
 Just smoke and mirrors for our cynicism about life.
 In the end, many of us essentially say to ourselves, it is not enough to be joyful in life.
 We must satisfy the “real” quotient.
 And frankly, being “real” becomes about being someone other than ourselves.

 Cray cray, huh?

 This “being real” is an obfuscation of our wonder and marvel at the beauty of our world as we are chided by others and made to feel silly, childish and immature for marveling in the simplicity of these pleasures alone.
 This is how it happens.
 This is how we forsake ourselves for what others think is the “real” us.
 Can you see how it’s happened in your life?

-After all this substitution, and because we forget the smoke and mirrors are what they are, we end up complicating our happiness, deciding it must be a “search” for something continually outside of ourselves.
+After all these substitutions, and because we forget the smoke and mirrors are not real, we end up complicating our happiness, deciding it must be a “search” for something continually outside of ourselves.
 We’ve learned it would be stupid to think it’s as simple as being right where we are… always.
 We make our joy / happiness / bliss complex, and search for it.
-The search, by definition, makes it ever-elusive and ever-dwindling.
+The search, by definition, makes it ever-elusive and ever-dwindling (that means lack, y’all).
 But we begin to regard that as “real.”
 I mean, let’s keep it 100.